+A convivial infrastructure would have preserved these researchers' autonomy to shape the software according to the needs of their research, at the cost of much stronger participation in its development and maintenance.

 In between convivial and proprietary software, we have Free, Libre, and Open Source software (FLOSS).
-Historically, the Free Software movement was born in a universe of convivial technology.
-The few computer users in academia in the 1980s typically also had programming skills, and most of the software they produced and used was placed in the public domain.
-The arrival of proprietary software in their lives, exemplified by the frequently cited proprietary printer driver at MIT {[}2002{]}, pushed them towards formalizing the concept of Free Software in terms of copyright and licensing, as they saw legal constraints as the main obstacle to preserving conviviality.
+Historically, the Free Software movement was born in the 1980s in academia {[}Gonzalez-Barahona 2021{]}.
+Much software was distributed with its source code, even in commercial settings.
+Most computer users in this environment needed to do some programming of their own in order to get anything done.
+In other words, software was much more convivial than what we have today.
+It is the arrival of proprietary software in their lives, exemplified by the frequently cited proprietary printer driver at MIT {[}2002{]}, that pushed them towards formalizing the concept of Free Software in terms of copyright and licensing.